farrelleoin93/Milestone-2/README.md

 8. The code to remove any markers from the map was found [here](https://developers.google.com/maps/documentation/javascript/examples/marker-remove).
 9. The code to change the center of the map to the appropriate city was found [here](https://stackoverflow.com/questions/28499141/how-to-change-google-map-center-by-clicking-a-button/28500306).
-10. The code for the timeout function used for the paragraph to be displayed when the form sent either successfully or unsuccessfully and also for the 404.html page was found [here](https://www.w3schools.com/jsref/met_win_settimeout.asp)
+10. The code for the timeout function used for the paragraph to be displayed when the form sent either successfully or unsuccessfully was found [here](https://www.w3schools.com/jsref/met_win_settimeout.asp)
 11. The code in the 404.html file that redirects the user back to the home page when the 404 page has loaded was found [here](https://stackoverflow.com/questions/49099509/if-404-error-redirect-to-pagenotfound-and-then-redirect-to-home-page).
 ### Content